 How It Works

 The Rapid Response transition team will meet with your firm to discuss available help.
-We can work one-on-one with displaced workers to discuss unemployment insurance benefits, job placement services, and training options; and help you coordinate with other services in your area.
+We can work one-on-one with displaced workers to discuss unemployment insurance benefits, job placement services and training options and we can help you coordinate with other services in your area.
 While many resources are available online, resources are also available at your local American Job Center.
-We can also provide information and resources on-site via Rapid Response presentations upon request.
+We can also provide information and resources onsite via Rapid Response presentations upon request.
 Topics may include:

 - Unemployment Insurance (UI)

-- Dislocated worker programs offering employment and training services
+- Dislocated worker programs offering career and training services

 - Job Center resources